Courses of Study

 [RU125J] Elementary Russian I Intensive introductory course equivalent to RU125f.
 Upon successful completion of the course, students may proceed to Elementary Russian II, RU126s.
 Enables students to acquire a high degree of competence through communicative learning and interaction.
 Acquisition of grammar and vocabulary through substantial engagement in repetition, memorization, role playing, and creative communication, reinforced by listening, readings, writing, and speaking assignments outside of the classroom.
 Cultural practices of Russians are studied through language.
 Students are invited to participate in a planned trip to Moscow and St. Petersburg during Spring Break 2022.
 Three credit hours.

 RU126s Elementary Russian II Continuation of first-year introductory course enables students to acquire a high degree of competence in elementary Russian.
 Prerequisite: Russian 125.
 Four credit hours.
-Instructor
+Miller

 RU127f Intermediate Russian I The second-year language sequence in Russian builds on the communicative abilities mastered in elementary Russian by active classroom engagement in conversation and vocabulary building.
 Study of Russian culture through brief biographies of writers, watching film and Internet clips, and reading short fiction and poetry.
 The final stages of Russian grammar are introduced, practiced, and tested.
 Essay assignments increase writing skills, and oral tests allow students to develop fluency in speaking.
 Prerequisite: Russian 126.
 Four credit hours.
 Orte

-RU135fs Conversation Group An informal, weekly, small-group meeting appropriate for second-year students concurrently enrolled in Russian 126, 127, or 128.
+RU135fs Beginning Russian Tutorial An informal, weekly, small-group meeting for first-year students concurrently enrolled in Elementary Russian I (RU 125) or Elementary Russian II (RU 126).
+This weekly session is mandatory for students enrolled in Elementary Russian I and II and counts towards the attendance and participation grades in RU 125 and RU 126.
 Topics for discussion include autobiography, education, leisure-time activities, travel, stores, and films.
 Conducted entirely in Russian.
 May be repeated for credit.
 Nongraded.
 One credit hour.
 Levina

 [RU222] Revolutionary Performances: Theater and the Energy of the Unspoken (in English) Explores revolutionary developments in Eastern European performance, focusing on the theoretical and practical contributions of directors, actors, and playwrights to now-canonical practices and theories of performance art.
 The course approaches Eastern European theater as a revolutionary series of dynamic breakthroughs, whose avant-garde theatrical craft existed in a protracted tension between the catalytic possibilities of an embodied medium and the exhausted Soviet body politic.
 Taking advantage of the Lab format and the instructor's own professional actor training in Russia, we will pair viewings, primary documents and production histories with hands-on exercises.
 In English.
 Energy/Exhaustion Humanities Lab Four credit hours.
 A.